kylbutlr/ToDoList/README.md

 This is a custom public REST API to run the back-end of a Todo List application.

-Currently does not feature user accounts, so all entries and modifications will be saved and displayed for **all users**.
+Currently does not feature user accounts, so all entries and modifications will be saved and displayed for all users.

 ## Install